CodelyTV/jetbrains-theme/README.md

 ## 🚀 Build the Theme

-1. Run the command `make build`
+1. Run the command `make` in the root of the project
-2. You'll have the theme located in ``
+2. You'll have the theme located in `./build/libs`

 ## 🌅 Screenshots